Political repression in the Soviet Union: Gulag

 The Gulag "was the branch of the State Security that operated the penal system of forced labour camps and associated detention and transit camps and prisons.
 While these camps housed criminals of all types, the Gulag system has become primarily known as a place for political prisoners and as a mechanism for repressing political opposition to the Soviet state."

+The occupancy in the Gulag system consisted of approximately a half million people in 1934.
+The estimated number of prisoners in 1953 lies between 1.8 and 2.4 million, with 0.5 million political prisoners.
+There are several estimates about the number of people who were once or multiple times in the Gulag system.
+There are estimates of 14 million between 1929 and 1953, and also one estimate of 25 million people between 1919 and 1928.

+It is estimated that 1 million people died in the Gulag camps between 1934 and 1953.
+In reality the number of deaths caused by the Gulag system is larger, because people who were incurably ill were released from the camps to die elsewhere.
+If these numbers are taken into account, then the estimate of deaths caused by the Gulag system will be approximately 2.5 million people.

 Repressions in annexed territories

 During the early years of World War II, the Soviet Union annexed several territories in Eastern Europe as a consequence of the German–Soviet Pact and its Secret Additional Protocol.

 Baltic States

 Antanas Sniečkus, the leader of the Communist Party of Lithuania from 1940 to 1974, supervised the mass deportations of Lithuanians.

 In the Baltic countries of Estonia, Latvia and Lithuania, repressions and mass deportations were carried out by the Soviets.
 The Serov Instructions, "On the Procedure for carrying out the Deportation of Anti-Soviet Elements from Lithuania, Latvia, and Estonia", contained detailed procedures and protocols to observe in the deportation of Baltic nationals.
 Public tribunals were also set up to punish "traitors to the people": those who had fallen short of the "political duty" of voting their countries into the USSR.
 In the first year of Soviet occupation, from June 1940 to June 1941, the number confirmed executed, conscripted, or deported is estimated at a minimum of 124,467: 59,732 in Estonia, 34,250 in Latvia, and 30,485 in Lithuania.
 This included 8 former heads of state and 38 ministers from Estonia, 3 former heads of state and 15 ministers from Latvia, and the then-president, 5 prime ministers and 24 other ministers from Lithuania.